alexs2112/University-Notes/GLGY209/09 - Midterm Review.md

  - Asteroids: Flying Mountains
  - Dominant metals in meteorites is Iron, second is Nickel
  - Know the phases of the Solar Nebula Theory
-	 - Probably the most difficult part of the course
+	 - Probably the most difficult part of the midterm
  - Three particularly important aspects:
 	 - Starting in phase 4, gravitational differentiation process
 		 - Heavier elements concentrating in core of protoplanets, lighter elements to surface